Paris in January 2023 – Quick Guide by a Local

 Paris in the Winter

-If you are visiting Paris in January, you can expect cold weather and the occasional rainy day.
+How is the weather in Paris in January?
+If you visit Paris in January, you can expect cold weather and the occasional rainy day.
 Expect daily highs of 8°C and nighttime temperatures near freezing.

-Make sure to wrap up warm when out exploring Paris in January.
-Then, take refuge from the cold in one of Paris’ quintessential cafes with a hot chocolate, or enjoy your favorite cocktail with a view on a heated rooftop terrace transformed for winter.
+Make sure to wrap up warm when out visiting Paris in January.
+Then, take refuge from the cold in one of Paris’ quintessential cafés with a hot chocolate, or enjoy your favorite cocktail with a view on a heated rooftop terrace transformed for winter.

 Paris Packing List Fall Winter

 What to wear in Paris in January?
 The key to dressing in Paris in the winter is a good, warm coat.
-Still, it is a good idea to dress in layers because some places like the museums or the metro are too warm, and you are likely to be ok with fewer layers.
+Still, it is a good idea to dress in layers because some places, like the museums or the metro, are too warm, and you will likely be ok with fewer layers.

-What to pack for January in Paris 2023?
-The weather in January in Paris calls for good walking shoes (sneakers or Chelsea boots), warm socks, scarves, gloves, thermal underwear (if you plan to do long walks), and a good warm jacket.
+What to pack for January in Paris 2024?
+The weather in January in Paris calls for good walking shoes (sneakers or Chelsea boots), warm socks, scarves, gloves, thermal underwear (if you plan long walks), and a good warm jacket.
+Here’s the ultimate guide to packing for Paris in January for a more local look.
+If you need ideas on how to combine things to blend in with locals, check out our Fall /Winter style guides for men and women.

 Best Tips for Visiting Paris in January

-6th January (Epiphany) is not a national holiday in France so expect all shops and Paris attractions open.
+6 January (Epiphany) is not a national holiday in France, so expect all shops and Paris attractions open.

 A week before the departure, have a look at our Transportation Strikes in Paris post, which is always up to date.
 Just in case . . .